 Know your Rights, Use your Rights, Live your Rights!

-The development of this resource is key as well as providing information about legislation, it outlines several case studies whereby disabled people and their organisations have successfully argued their rights under the Equality Act (2010), the Public Sector Equality Duties and the UN Convention on the Rights of Persons with Disabilities.
-The outcome of this has been to influence the planning and delivery of national or local policies or to challenge decisions which threatened to undermine disabled people’s equality and independence.
+The revision of this resource is a key element of DW’s response to the pandemic and in support of the recovery and a more inclusive future.
+As well as providing information about legislation, it outlines several case studies whereby disabled people and their organisations have successfully argued their rights under the Equality Act (2010), the Public Sector Equality Duties and the UN Convention on the Rights of Disabled People.
+The outcome of this has been to influence the planning and delivery of national or local policies or to challenge decisions which threatened to undermine disabled people’s equality and right to independent living.

-Disability Wales recognises how vital it is that disabled people understand their intrinsic human rights and value themselves for who they are.
-Strengthening disabled people’s perception of themselves is an important means of challenging belief systems that they are powerless especially in the face of institutionalised discrimination and individualised harassment.
+Strengthening disabled people’s perception about ourselves is an important means of challenging belief systems that we are powerless especially in the face of institutionalised discrimination and individualised harassment.

-When Disability Wales produced this resource, it decided to concentrate on the rights of Disabled People under various equality laws.
+When Disability Wales wrote this pack, it decided to concentrate on the rights of Disabled People under various equality laws.
 These laws are very important and help to make sure that Disabled People can argue for their rights.
-In a lot of legal cases about the rights of Disabled People, however, other laws are used too.
-These laws are explained elsewhere and are not covered in detail in this resource.
+However, in many legal cases about the rights of Disabled People, other laws are used too.
+These laws are explained elsewhere and are not covered in detail in this pack.

 Download the publication: